kogarashisan/ClassManager/README.md

 While using compression - you can not mangle method names in class bodies, cause this will break inheritance.
 Good-behaving compression tools will not do it, anyway.

+There is no official way to define a true private method: private methods in JavaScript are considered bad practice by the author, cause they usually come at cost of inflexibility and speed.
+Instead, you are recommended to use protected methods (name begins wih underscore).
+But if you really need it - you can create a private method with traditional techniques.

 ##Changelog

 <b>1.1.0</b>